uber-go/fx/ulog/README.md

 # Logging package

-ulog provides an API wrapper around the logging library (zap Logger) The logger is instantiated as logger with default options and can be configured via `Configure()` API and provided YAML configuration.
+`package ulog` provides an API wrapper around the logging library [zap](https://github.com/uber-go/zap).
+`package ulog` uses the builder pattern to instantiate the logger.
+With `LogBuilder` you can perform pre-initialization setup by injecting configuration, custom logger, and log level prior to building the usable `ulog.Log` object. `ulog.Log` interface provides a few benefits:
+- Decouple services from the logger used underneath the framework
+- Easy to use API for logging
+- Easily swappable backend logger without changing the service

 ## Sample usage